DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/12-capstone/README.md

 ### Deadline

-The deadline for submitting is 13 Decemner 2021 (Monday), 17:00 CET.
+The deadline for submitting is 13 December 2021 (Monday), 17:00 CET.
 After that, the form will be closed.

 ### FAQ